if-05-01-A-fall-2018/system-calls-FeckMelzer/assignment2.md

 ### System Calls Understanding and System Calls Fail
     fork() - create a child process

-    creates a new process by duplicating the calling process.
+    Creates a new process by duplicating the calling process.
 The new process is referred to as the child process.
 The calling process is referred to as the parent process.

-    dupliziert den aufrufenden Prozess um damit einen neuen Prozess, einen sogenannten "child-process" zu erzeugen.
+    Dupliziert den aufrufenden Prozess um damit einen neuen Prozess, einen sogenannten "child-process" zu erzeugen.
 Der aufrufende Prozess wird "parent-process" genannt.
     Beide Prozesse laufen in verschiedenen Speicherorten mit exakt dem selben Inhalt.